Medically Reviewed by Board Certified Urologist, Dr. Yanina Barbalat.

 Change Your Feminine Care Products

 Always change your pads and tampons regularly to prevent an infection.
 In particular, don't leave a tampon in for longer than six hours.
-On average, a pad can be worn overnight or for six hours during the day.
-Change when it is full or saturated, or it starts to develop an odor.
+On average, a pad can be worn overnight or for four to six hours during the day.
+Change it when it is full or saturated, or it starts to develop an odor.

-Buy the Right Feminine Care Products
+Consider Buying the Right Feminine Care Product

 Urinate After Sex

 Make sure to pee after doing the deed.
 This will help ensure that any bacteria that entered the urinary tract during sex is flushed out.

 Meditate.
 Breathe.
 Take time for yourself.
 Whatever it takes to ease your nerves, do it.
 You're worth it!

 Women lose fluid during their menstrual period.
 Studies have shown that drinking at least 1.5 L of water daily helps with UTI prevention.
 If you tend to get UTIs, it is very important to stay well hydrated.